 Hate Speech: What is it?

 Hate speech is any type of expression where the speaker seeks to dehumanize, incite violence, hatred or blame against a class or group of people based on their race, gender identity, sexual orientation, disability, national origin, religion, skin color or other traits.
 Hate Speech, though vile, offensive, hateful, and abhorrent, is protected by the First Amendment, particularly hate speech that is political (Hudson, Jr., 2017), but there are limits to hate speech that are NOT protected.
-Speech that incites lawless action or that falls into the category of true threats is not protected.
+For example, speech that incites lawless action or that falls into the category of true threats is not protected.

 What does this mean at Harper?